-Substitutions provide an opportunity for candidates to apply skills obtained in other job functions related to the experience requirements.
-The need-to-know is used as the benchmark to determine if a related type of experience is relevant to the functions performed by an Operator.
-A minimum amount of true operating experience is required for each certificate to ensure that the certified individual has been exposed to typical operating procedures and processes with the type of certificate they are applying for.
+Substitutions provide an opportunity for candidates to apply skills obtained in other related job functions to the experience requirements.
+The need-to-know is used as the benchmark to determine if a related type of experience is relevant to the functions performed by an operator.
+A minimum amount of true operating experience is required for each certificate to ensure that the certified individual has been exposed to typical operating procedures and processes with the type of certificate he/she is applying for.

-- 9.1 No substitution of education for experience for the one-year, hands-on experience in the field in which certification is applied for should be permitted at Level I in all fields. - 9.2 All operating experience in a water/wastewater facility/system which is not in the category in the area of certification being sought may be considered as related experience and may substitute for up to half (max 50%) of the required work experience at the II, III and IV. - 9.3 All operating experience in a Federal regulated water/wastewater facility/system, an industrial potable water facility/system, a biological industrial wastewater facility can be substituted for 100% of the experience requirement at the Level I, II, III and IV.
-Non-potable water and non-biological industrial experience may be credited to a maximum of 50% in their respective drinking water or wastewater treatment fields. - 9.4 Related experience to a maximum of 50% of the total experience shall be credited based on each jurisdiction's requirements. - a.
-Relevant certification program recognized by the jurisdictional Apprenticeship and Occupational certification authority: Electrician, plumber, pipefitter, millwright, power/stationary engineer working in a water/wastewater facility or related facility at 1:2; - Relevant certification program recognized by the jurisdictional Apprenticeship and Occupational certification authority: Electrician, plumber, pipefitter, millwright, power/stationary engineer not working in a water/wastewater related facility at 1:3; - c.
-Technical professions directly related to water/wastewater, such as engineers, engineering technicians, environmental technicians/technologist, laboratory technicians at 1:2; and
+- 9.1 No substitution of education for experience for the one year, hands-on experience in the field in which certification is applied for should be permitted at Level I in all fields. - 9.2 All operating experience in a water/wastewater facility/system which is not in the category in the area of certification being sought may be considered as related experience and may substitute for up to half (max 50%) of the required work experience at the II, III and IV. - 9.3 All operating experience in a Federal regulated water/wastewater facility/system, an industrial potable water facility/system, a biological industrial wastewater facility can be substituted for 100% of the experience requirement at the Level I, II, III and IV.
+Non-potable water and non- biological industrial experience may be credited to a maximum of 50% in their respective drinking water or wastewater treatment fields. - 9.4 Related experience to a maximum of 50% of the total experience requirement, shall be credited after a minimum of 1 year operating experience at the following ratio: - Relevant Trades: Electrician, plumber, pipe-fitter, millwright, power/stationary engineer working in a water/wastewater facility or related facility - 1:2 - Relevant Trades: Electrician, plumber, pipe-fitter, millwright, power/stationary engineer not working in a water/wastewater related facility - 1:3 - c.
+Technical professions directly related to water/wastewater, such as engineers, engineering technicians, environmental technicians/technologist, laboratory technicians 1:2 - d.
+Semi-relevant Trades (for water distribution/wastewater collection): Welder, pipe- layer 1:3

-- d.
-Semi-relevant certification program recognized by the jurisdictional Apprenticeship and Occupational certification authority (for water distribution/wastewater collection): Welder, pipe-layer at 1:3. - 9.5 Post-secondary education may be substituted for DRC experience up to a max. of 50%. - 9.6 If a year of post-secondary education is substituted for experience it can only be reused for education qualification after the missing year is made up. - 9.7 A maximum of one year of Direct Responsible Charge (DRC) experience may be substituted for post-secondary education for Level III. - 9.8 A maximum of two years of DRC experience may be substituted for postsecondary education for Level IV. - 9.9 45 CEUs needed to ensure this is defined may be substituted for 1 year of post-secondary education. - 9.10 The maximum substitution of education and related experience for operating shall not exceed 50% of the stated operating experience requirement. - 9.11 The maximum substitution of education and related experience for DRC experience shall not exceed one year (50%).
+- 9.5 Post-secondary education may be substituted for DRC experience up to a max.
+50%. - 9.6 If a year of post-secondary education is substituted for experience it can only be reused for education qualification after the missing year is made up. - 9.7 A maximum of one year of Direct Responsible Charge (DRC) experience may be substituted for post-secondary education for Level III. - 9.8 A maximum of two years of DRC experience may be substituted for postsecondary education for Level IV. - 9.9 45 CEUs may be substituted for 1 year of post-secondary education. - 9.10 The maximum substitution of education and related experience for operating shall not exceed 50% of the stated operating experience requirement. - 9.11 The maximum substitution of education and related experience for DRC experience shall not exceed one year (50%).